 Elevating your legs on a stool while sitting in a chair will not help the blood to return to your heart.
-High elevation, as shown on the next page, is the only effective way to help blood return when your veins are weakened or damaged.
+High elevation, as shown below, is the only effective way to help blood return when your veins are weakened or damaged.

-We would advise you to elevate your legs in this position for as much as possible during the day in addition to at night.
+We would advise you to elevate your legs in this position for regular periods during the day in addition to at night.
 When in bed, some cushions can be placed under your legs to raise them.

-You may find this difficult as it will often mean a change to your normal daily routine, but it is well worthwhile.
 When your leg ulcer has healed, it is still important to elevate your legs to prevent them from swelling and your ulcer recurring.